ucsb-cs148-w25/pj08-studytimer/README.md

 ## Features

-This is a skeleton of the study timer project showcasing a basic implementation using React."
+This is a skeleton of the study timer project showcasing a basic implementation using React.

 - It displays "Hello World" in the header
 - It has a header and footer in it